Veraxus/nouveau/README.md

 ## Description

-**NOUVEAU is NOT a ready-made theme and it meant to be used by developers.**
+**NOUVEAU is NOT a ready-made theme; it is meant as a starting point for developers.**

 NOUVEAU is a rapid-development framework for WordPress.
 Unlike other "theme frameworks" NOUVEAU doesn't try to cram everything into a single, overreaching, monolithic theme - instead, the theme is dedicated to presentation work, keeping things clean and easy.